Artificial Intelligence Glossary

 AI Watermarking

-Invisible markers embedded in AI-generated content to identify its synthetic origin.
+Invisible markers embedded in AI-generated content to identify its synthetic origin, crucial for detecting deepfakes and preventing misinformation.

 AI Workflow Automation

-Using AI to automate multi-step business processes with intelligent decision-making.
+Using AI to automate multi-step business processes with intelligent decision-making to reduce human effort and increase efficiency.

 AI-Powered Attribution

-Using machine learning to determine the true contribution of marketing touchpoints to conversions.
+Using machine learning to determine the true contribution of marketing touchpoints to conversions, enabling more accurate budget allocation and ROI measurement.

 Activation Function